If you have a question that isn't on this page, send us a message and we'll do our best to reply quickly.

 - How do I cancel my subscription?

 - Will you make me jump through hoops if I decide that FretHub isn’t for me?

 What are the advantages of learning guitar online with FretHub, as opposed to taking lessons with a private tutor?

 The most obvious advantage is the price!
-A professional private tutor will charge anything from £20 ($30) to £50 ($80) for an hour of guitar tuition.
-Compare that to paying as little as £6 per month for unlimited access to hundreds of video lessons, taught by two professional guitarists with over 50 years of combined teaching experience and you’ll see how much money you could save.
-Our monthly subscription fee costs roughly the price of a set of strings or your favourite monthly guitar magazine.
+A professional private tutor will charge anything from £25 ($35) to £50 ($80) for an hour of guitar tuition.
+Compare that to paying as little as £6 ($9) per month for unlimited access to hundreds of video lessons, taught by two professional guitarists with over 50 years of combined teaching experience and you’ll see how much money you could save.
+Our monthly subscription fee costs roughly the price of a set of strings.

-With FretHub, you’re free to learn at your own pace, without the pressure you might get from a private tutor.
+With FretHub, you get structure and clear direction and you’re free to learn at your own pace, without the pressure you might get from a private tutor.
 Like most things in life, you get out what you put in – so regular practice will allow you to progress quicker.
 We’re always here to help and answer questions.

 Pause and review the videos regularly.
 Our lessons vary in length, but don’t underestimate how much information you can learn from just a short clip.
 You could learn as much from a ten minute video lesson as you could from a one hour session with a private tutor, since a large proportion of any private lesson is usually spent going over and over the same information until your teacher is confident that you’ve got it.

 Please note that we don’t wish to undermine private tutors.
 We follow a similar path as most good and qualified teachers so FretHub can be a useful addition or alternative to private lessons.